Understand your rates and charges

 This cap applies to our total rate income, not individual rates notices.

 The Municipal Association of Victoria (MAV) has produced a short video explaining rate capping in simple terms.
-You can watch it on their website.
+You can watch it on the MAV website.

 In addition to showing the rates payable (based on the Net Annual Value method (NAV)), your rates notice will also include charges for waste and emergency services.
 Find out more below.